openshift/training/beta-2-setup.md

 Right now, OpenShift doesn't "clean up" after the build process - pods that were generated to build your application code will stick around.
-If you do a few builds, and go to the *Settings* tab for the *Sinatra* project, you'll see that you can hit or exceed your pod quote (3).
+If you do a few builds, and go to the *Settings* tab for the *Sinatra* project, you'll see that you can reach or exceed your pod quote (3).
 These issues are understood and will be fixed.

 Since we are not doing anything else with the *Sinatra* project, we can ignore